Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Greedy sparsest permutation algorithm

-The SP algorithm has a natural interpretation in the setting of discrete geometry.
-The \emph{permutohedron} on $p$ elements is denoted $\mathcal{A}_p$ and can be defined as the convex hull of all vectors obtained by permuting the coordinates of $(1,2,3,\ldots,p)^T$.
-The SP algorithm can be thought of as searching over the vertices of $\mathcal{A}_p$, since it considers the DAGs $\G_\pi$ for each $\pi\in S_p$.
-Hence, a natural first step to reduce the size of the search space is to contract together all vertices of $\mathcal{A}_p$ that correspond to the same DAG $\mathcal{G}_\pi$.
-This can be done via the following construction.
+The sparsest permutation algorithm has a natural interpretation in the setting of discrete geometry.
+The permutohedron on $p$ elements, denoted $\mathcal{A}_p$, is the convex hull in $\R^p$ of all vectors obtained by permuting the coordinates of $(1,2,3,\ldots,p)^T$.
+The sparsest permutation algorithm can be thought of as searching over the vertices of $\mathcal{A}_p$, since it considers the DAGs $\G_\pi$ for each $\pi\in S_p$.
+Hence, a natural first step to reduce the size of the search space is to contract all vertices of $\mathcal{A}_p$ that correspond to the same DAG $\mathcal{G}_\pi$.
+This can be done via the following construction first presented in \cite{MUWY16}.